drhayes/drhayes.io/src/routes/games/gemini-rising/index.md

 ## Video Dev Log

 Here's a list of videos I've made of the game's progress so far.
 My game was codenamed "Basement" before I came up with its current title.

+I've also recently taken a hard right turn regarding the scope of the game.
+More on that soon.

 <iframe title="Gemini Rising playlist on youtube.com" style="position:static;width:100%;height:600px" src="https://www.youtube.com/embed/videoseries?list=PLQuDSztE3xlPBszv48dtN3TFsKUP9s_mO" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>